To,

 continuous efforts to reduce the energy consumption and maximize the possible saving like

-(iii) the capital investment on energy conservation equipment's: Nil
+(iii) the capital investment on energy conservation equipment's: Approx capex of ?
+13

 B) TECHNOLOGY ABSORPTION: